scalacenter/platform/sbt-platform/docs/sbt-platform.md

 > {.note}
 > We hope to improve the infrastructure and the maintainers support as the Scala Platform
 > grows and the community gets involved.
-This plugin only provides support for a subset
+This plugin only provides support for a basic subset
 > of features that improve maintainers' life.
 We expect to enrich this subset with
 > maintainers' input.